 What are some of the important things to keep in mind for very young children?

-That being said, there are many children who begin taking piano lessons at kindergarten age.
-Some begin even earlier.
+Many children who begin taking piano lessons at kindergarten age and some begin even earlier!
 Faculties that develop by leaps and bounds when a child is still very young include hearing, memory, judgment, recognition and thinking ability.

 For this reason, activities such as eurhythmics and dancing are great when children are still young.
 They will be moving their bodies to experience rhythm and music.
-Consequently, this forms the basis for more expressive activities later on.
+This forms the basis for more expressive activities later on.

 In our piano classes for younger children, we are moving towards more balanced and age-appropriate methods of instruction.
-Our emphasis is more on learning rhythm, notation, singing and ear training than on actually playing.
+Our emphasis is more on learning rhythm, notation, singing and ear training than on actually playing an instrument.
 And we also make sure that what the children do play, they can play with their small hands.

 During your child’s early years, it would be great to make singing, dancing, storytelling and drawing pictures together a part of your everyday lives.
 This is also a very precious period of time in their lives, when they can hone their sensibilities through exposure to beauty and through experiences that nurture and enliven their hearts.
 My belief is that having music and a piano in their daily lives is one element that can have a significant impact on their development.